polkadot-fellows/RFCs/text/0089-flexible-inflation.md

 The new order splits the process for inflation into two steps:

-1. **Sourcing** the inflation amount: This step merely specifies by how much the chain intends to inflation its token.
+1. **Sourcing** the inflation amount: This step merely specifies by how much the chain intends to inflate its token.
 This amount is not minted right away, and is instead passed over to the next step for *distribution*.
 2. **Distributing** the aforementioned amount: A sequence of functions that decide what needs to be done with the sourced inflation amount.
 This process is expected to _transfer_ the inflation